adrienpayong/Semantic-Answer-Similarity-for-Evaluating-Question-Answering-Models/README.md

-# Review of the paper Semantic Answer Similarity for Evaluating Question Answering Models
+# Review - Semantic Answer Similarity for Evaluating Question Answering Models
 ## Introduction
 The evaluation of question answering (QA) models relies on human-annotated datasets of question-answer pairs.
 Given a question, the ground-truth answer is compared to the answer predicted by a model with regard to different similarity metrics.
 Currently, the most prominent metrics for the evaluation of QA models are:
 - exact match (EM)